-High-performance and moisture-stable perovskite solar cells with a 2D modified layer via introducing high dipole moment cation
+High-performance and moisture-stable perovskite solar cells with a 2D modified layer via introducing a high dipole moment cation†

 Recently, perovskite solar cells (PSCs) have represented a significant breakthrough due to their excellent photoelectric properties.
 However, short lifetime and poor moisture stability make it difficult for PSCs to achieve further application.
-Here, we have introduced a fluorinated ammonium salt (2,2,2-trifluoroethylamine hydroiodide, FEAI) with high dipole moment to grow a 2D modified layer ((FEA)2PbI4) at the interface of perovskite/HTL.
-Due to the electronegativity of FEA+, the 2D modified layer brings about effective passivation effect, leading to reduced interface defect site and suppressed nonradiative recombination.
-Moreover, the remarkable hydrophobicity of 2D modified layer can provide a protection of 3D perovskite from moisture erosion but not at the expense of efficiency.
-As a result, based on (FAPbI3)0.85(MAPbBr3)0.15, the FEAI-modified PSCs obtained high power conversion efficiency (PCE) of 19.24%, with an open-circuit voltage (Voc) of 1.08 V, a short circuit current density (Jsc) of 22.65 mA cm−2 and a fill factor (FF) of 78%.
-After aging under the relative humidity of 50 ± 5% for 60 days, the modified PSCs retain 88% initial PCE.
-Our work provides a valuable strategy to prepare a 2D perovskite modified layer with high dipole moment cation for high-performance PSCs with superior moisture stability.
+Here, we have introduced a fluorinated ammonium salt (2,2,2-trifluoroethylamine hydroiodide, FEAI) with a high dipole moment to grow a 2D modified layer ((FEA)2PbI4) at the interface of perovskite/HTL.
+Due to the electronegativity of FEA+, the 2D modified layer brings about an effective passivation effect, leading to reduced interface defect sites and suppressed nonradiative recombination.
+Moreover, the remarkable hydrophobicity of the 2D modified layer can provide protection of 3D perovskite from moisture erosion but not at the expense of efficiency.
+As a result, based on (FAPbI3)0.85(MAPbBr3)0.15, the FEAI-modified PSCs showed a high power conversion efficiency (PCE) of 19.24%, with an open-circuit voltage (Voc) of 1.08 V, a short circuit current density (Jsc) of 22.65 mA cm−2 and a fill factor (FF) of 78%.
+After aging under a relative humidity of 50 ± 5% for 60 days, the modified PSCs retain 88% of their initial PCE.
+Our work provides a valuable strategy to prepare a 2D perovskite modified layer with a high dipole moment cation for high-performance PSCs with superior moisture stability.